What are the Signs of Dysgraphia and Solutions for Success?

 - Burdened with improper spacing between letters and words

-- Hindered with oversized and crooked letters and words
+- Hindered by oversized and crooked letters and words

 - Misaligned when doing math problems